Expert picks for the Northern Trust Open

 Picks to win

-Johnson hasn't won in what seems like forever, but he has a history of playing well on courses with Poa greens (Pebble Beach, Oakmont) and certainly has the length to handle the many long par fours and 625-yard par 5 third hole at the Glen Oaks Club.
+Johnson hasn't won in what seems like forever, but he has a history of playing well on courses with Poa greens (Pebble Beach, Oakmont) and certainly has the length to handle the many long par-4s and 625-yard par-5 third hole at the Glen Oaks Club.
 Having not won a tournament since March, one of the game's best is due -- and he has gone T13, T17 and T8 in his last three tournaments, so it isn't like he has a long ways to go to come out on top this week. -- Joe Kaiser

 DraftKings value picks